Background pattern

 If you forget to administer HEMANGIOL to your child

-Omit the missed dose, and do not administer a double dose to compensate for the missed doses.
-Continue treatment at the usual frequency.
-One dose in the morning and one in the afternoon.
+Miss the forgotten dose and do not administer a double dose to make up for the forgotten doses.
+Continue treatment with the usual frequency.
+One dose in the morning and one in the late afternoon.

 If you interrupt your child's treatment with HEMANGIOL

-HEMANGIOL may be discontinued suddenly at the end of treatment, as decided by the doctor.
+HEMANGIOL may be stopped suddenly at the end of treatment, as decided by the doctor.

 4. Possible Adverse Effects